-Benin is an example of the successful implementation of democracy, stability and good governance in Africa, and Canada and Benin cooperate in those areas.
+Benin is an example of the successful implementation of democracy, stability and good governance in Africa, with Canada and Benin cooperating in those areas.
 Canada provided $9.3 million between 2008 and 2010 for projects to stimulate the peacekeeping capacity of Benin and other African countries.
 These projects, implemented by the Pearson Peacekeeping Centre, involve training African police officers, civilians and members of the military assigned to peacekeeping operations.

 Through its Global Peace and Security Fund (GPSF), Canada supported from 2010 to 2012 a project to strengthen Benin's institutional capacity in order to improve planning and managing peace operations as well as intra- and interdepartmental coordination.
 Benin also benefits from National Defence's Military Training and Cooperation Program (MTCP).

 The Canada Fund for Local Initiatives was used in Benin in 2011-2012 to support initiatives in the areas of education on women’s rights, the fight against corruption and the promotion of freedom of the press.

 * Note: To view the PDF version of a document you may require Acrobat Reader available free of charge from Adobe or other software capable of viewing PDF files.
 An accessible version of Acrobat Reader, which includes support for screen readers, is also available.
 Alternatively, you can convert a PDF file to HTML or ASCII text by using one of Adobe’s conversion services.